-Among the many options for customizing Virtuous, users can create custom fields to track specific specific data or capture mission-critical details.
+Among the many options for customizing Virtuous, users can create custom fields to track specific data or capture mission-critical details.
 Some common uses of custom fields include capturing employer information for Individuals, the fulfillment status of Premiums at the Gift level, or additional accounting requirements on Projects.
-Whatever the reason, custom fields provide a clear way to track the data your organizations needs.
+Whatever the reason, custom fields provide a clear way to track the data your organization needs.

 Before creating a custom field, there are a few considerations to take into account:

 - Only users with Admin permissions can create custom fields.
 Not an admin?
 Then you'll need to check with your organization's Virtuous admin and ask them nicely to add a custom field for you.
 Offering them flowers or chocolate never hurts.

 - Ask yourself if you really need this field.
 Many times, organizations create custom fields to track things that already have a home in Virtuous.
 Gift details may be something that would best be tracked using Campaigns or Projects.
 Contact data may be better suited to be tracked as a Tag.
 Talk to your Virtuous admin, or contact your Customer Success Coach for advice about the best way to track your data and take advantage of the existing features in Virtuous.

 - Have a clear use case for your new field.
 How do you plan to track and use this data?
 Is it something that needs to be used in queries and segmentation?
 Or is the data in this field more informational, to be reviewed when looking at a single Contact record?
 Having a clear plan will make it easier to create your new field and select the right Data Type (more on that below) to meet your needs.